 GABA (gamma aminobutyric acid) is an amino acid and neurotransmitter produced by glutamate in your brain.
 GABA in the brain is considered an inhibitory neurotransmitter which means is prevents other neurotransmitters from being released.
 Resulting in an anti-anxiety and calming effect.

-Typical recommended dosage of Phenibut is 250 mg per day.
+Typical recommended dosage of GABA is 250 – 500 mg per day.

 Ginkgo Biloba comes from the leaves of the Ginkgo tree native to China.
 The leaves have been used for thousands of years to boost mental alertness, improve cerebral circulation, and the overall function of the brain.